 Contrary to public opinion, deliberate practice and not talent is the key to becoming extraordinary.
 (Anders Ericsson and Robert Pool in their book 'Peak')

 There are so many consultants in the world that are so much more talented than you.
 They’re sexier.
 Smarter.
 Richer.
 More creative.
-More likable, more charming, better-connected, and better-looking.
+More likable, more charming, and better-connected.
 But there is one, singular thing you can do better than them: